Bonsecours Market: History

 Construction of this Neoclassical building began in 1844 and were completed in 1847.
 It was designed by British architect William Footner, and alterations completed in 1860 were designed by Irish-born Montreal architect George Browne (1811–1885).
 Bonsecours Market also housed Montreal City Hall between 1852 and 1878.
 The former city hall chambers later became a 3700-square-meter meeting room.

 The market building was also a venue for banquets, exhibitions and other festivals.
 Browne was charged with adding a 900-square-meter concert hall and banquet hall.

 The building continued to house the farmer's central market, an increasingly multicultural mix of small vendors, until it was closed in 1963 and slated for demolition.
 However, the building was later transformed into a multi-purpose facility, with a mall that houses outdoor cafés, restaurants and boutiques on the main and second floors, as well as a rental hall and banquet rooms on the lower and upper floors and municipal office space.

 Bonsecours Market was designated a National Historic Site of Canada in 1984.

 Legacy

 On 28 May 1990 Canada Post issued 'Bonsecours Market, Montreal' designed by Raymond Bellemare.
-The stamp features an image of the Bonsecours Market, which was designed by Montreal architect William Footner and constructed from 1842-45.
+The stamp features an image of the Bonsecours Market, which was designed by Montreal architect William Footner and constructed from 1842 to 1845.
 The $5 stamps are perforated 13.5 and were printed by British American Bank Note Company & Canadian Bank Note Company, Limited.